dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

     selector: calico/k8s_ns == 'policy-demo'
 ```

-Notice the Policy resource includes the information about the Tier in the
+Notice the Policy resource includes the information about the tier in the
 `metadata` field.
 Also, note the use of special label `calico/k8s_ns` in the
 Policy selector.
 This label is automatically added to endpoints and the value
 populated with the pod's Kubernetes namespace.
 For more information about this